SidSam/Wiki-Toy/README.md

-This is a simple toy implementation of a wiki.
-A wiki is just a website where you can edit the pages and save those changes (yes, exactly like Wikipedia).
+This is a simple toy implementation of a wiki, a website where you can edit the pages and save those changes.

-Right now, I've just added a front page.
-I'll be adding more functionalities as I go on, update the Readme accordingly.
+Currently, the application has registration, login and logout functionalities.
+Pages can be edited and saved.
+Editing may be pure text, but you can also write HTML code to directly manipulate the layout of the webpage.

+Going to any webpage URL leads to that webpage if it exists, otherwise it directs you to the editing page, where upon adding the contents and then saving, it will redirect you to the newly created webpage with the HTML/non-HTML content.

+I'll be adding a history functionality later on, where you can view the edit history of a webpage.